RikardLegge/legge-vm/README.md

 - [x] A few tests showcasing the functionality

 ### TODO
-- [ ] Fix races introduced by multithreading compilation
 - [ ] Add more test cases
 - [ ] Implement bare-bone standard library
-- [ ] Cleanup after latest round of new features
 - [ ] Decouple runtime from compiler

 ## Example code